-Timeliness is crucial to the effectiveness and outcome of patients.
-This indicator was developed as a measure of access to health care.
+This indicator is a measure of access and timeliness of health care which is crucial to the effectiveness and outcome of our clients.
 Home health service wait times may be influenced by availability of home health professionals and organizational practices such as referral and wait list management.

-We take the number of clients starting a specific home health service in a given period whose wait time from referral to service start was within the recommended wait time limit and divide by the total number of clients who began service in that same period.
+We take the number of clients starting a specific home health service whose wait time from referral to service start is within the recommended wait time limit and divide by the total number of clients who began service.
+All calculations match the same time period.